Skip to main content

 Population Division • Demographic Data

-Our demographic data (population, fertility, mortality, migration) is sourced from the UN World Population Prospects 2024, the authoritative source for global population estimates and projections.
+The demographic data (population, fertility, mortality, migration) is sourced from the UN World Population Prospects 2024, the authoritative source for global population estimates and projections.
 This dataset provides comprehensive demographic indicators for all UN member states and other territories from 1950 to 2100.

 Visit UN Population Division